karans/karans.github.io/_posts/2016-12-29-First-PC-Build.md

 I also ran into some small problems when defining my partition when installing Ubuntu, which somehow corrupted Windows boot.
 After re-installation of Windows, the bootloader for Ubuntu was also removed, but luckily was recovered through boot repair...

 Basically I would recommend to those who are dual booting on their systems to get the drivers on either OS up and running before installing any additional software.

+## Further Tests

+I am going to write up a comparison on data transfer speeds and overall GPU performance with this PC build versus the eGPU setup I had previously.
+I would expect speeds on the eGPU/laptop setup to be around 60-80% of the desktop speed, but I have not seen these results myself.
+All eGPU benchmarks on the web are game FPS scores and synthetic benchmarks, so tests using machine learning benchmarks would be useful.